kyma-project/website/src/blog-posts/13-release-notes-07.md

 ## Service Catalog standalone installation

-We took futher steps to modularize the Service Catalog by moving `service-catalog-addons` and `helm-broker` charts out of the `core` chart directory.
+We took further steps to modularize the Service Catalog by moving `service-catalog-addons` and `helm-broker` charts out of the `core` chart directory.
 This way, it's up to you to decide which components to install.
 When other Kyma components will be moved out of the `core` chart, you will be able to install Kyma with the Service Catalog only.

 ## Service Mesh